gregcox7/StatLabs/docs/02-sampling.md

 <img src="img/simpsons.png" width="100%" />

 In the previous activity, we got some exposure to how we can explore data in R in such a way that we can use data to help answer questions.
-In this activity, we will get a sense of where data come from and how the processes that produce data can force us to change our interpretations.
+In this activity, we will get a sense of where data come from and how the processes that produce data can force us to change how we interpret that data.

 Generally, the data we have come from a **sample** from some larger **population**.
 Depending on how that sample is selected, it may give us a **biased** perspective on the larger population.
 In particular, when we have non-random samples (as in **observational studies**), we must think carefully about how the processes by which cases end up in our sample.
 If those processes, which might be social in nature, introduce **confounding variables**, then there can be systematic differences between different groups in our sample, requiring us to interpret the data differently.